adobeio/adobeio-documentation/Webhook_docs_intro.md

   ![A brand new integration](img/Console_4.png "A brand new integration")

 5. Enter a name and description for the integration.
 As a platform, choose "Web".
-You also need to specifiy a Redirect URL and Redirect URL pattern.
+You also need to specifiy a default redirect URI and redirect URI pattern.
 These are only relevant when using the [Creative Cloud SDK User Auth UI](https://creativesdk.adobe.com/docs/web/#/articles/userauthui/index.html).
 For now you can fill in `https://example.com` and `https://example\.com/.*` respectively.

   ![Specifying the integration](img/Console_5.png "Specifying the integration")